Robin Rimbaud

 Robin Rimbaud (born 6 May 1964) is a British electronic musician who works under the name Scanner due to his use of cell phone and police scanners in live performance.
 He is also a member of the band Githead with Wire's Colin Newman and Malka Spigel and Max Franken from Minimal Compact.
+Rimbaud is also a music/art critic, multi-media artist and record producer.

-Rimbaud is also a writer and media critic, multi-media artist and record producer.
-He borrowed his stage name from the device he used in his early recordings, picking up indeterminate radio and mobile phone signals in the airwaves and using them as an instrument in his compositions.
+Rimbaud borrowed his stage name from the device he used in his early recordings.
+Like Boris Policeband, he picked up indeterminate radio and mobile phone signals in the airwaves and used them as an instrument in his compositions.

 Early life

 Born in Southfields, London, Rimbaud was interested in avant garde literature, cinema and music while growing up.
 He was trained in piano from a young age and was exposed to the works of John Cage by his piano teacher at the age of 11.
 In his late teens Rimbaud recounted having listened to a copy of Brian Eno's On Land while his stereo equipment inadvertently picked up signal interference of a conversation over CB radio.

 When he was a teenager his family was bereaved when his father was killed in a motorcycle accident.
 Later he attended Kingston University in Surrey, earning a degree in English (BA).